dxdw2021/cline/old_docs/cline-customization/clineignore.md

 To give you more control over which files are accessible to Cline, we've implemented `.clineignore` functionality, similar to `.gitignore`.
 This allows you to specify files and directories that Cline should **not** access or process.
 This is useful for:

 *   **Privacy:** Preventing Cline from accessing sensitive or private files in your workspace.
-*   **Performance:**  Excluding large directories or files that are irrelevant to your tasks, potentially improving the efficiency of Cline.
+*   **Performance:**  Excluding large directories or files that are irrelevant to your tasks, potentially improving the efficiency of cline.
 *   **Context Management:**  Focusing Cline's attention on the relevant parts of your project.

 **How to use `.clineignore`**